For many people, connecting a soundbar to a TV is the easiest way to improve the sound of TV shows and movies.

-It’s still widespread and a perfectly good way of sending audio from your TV to a soundbar.
+Although less common now, optical audio is still widespread and a good way of sending audio from your TV to a soundbar.

-So, you will use this method of connecting a soundbar if your TV has an optical output – and your soundbar had an optical audio input.
+You can use optical to connect your soundbar if your TV has an optical output – and your soundbar has an optical audio input.

-Optical outputs are still quite common on a wide range of televisions.
-You should be able to find it on the back of your TV.
+Optical outputs are still quite common on a wide range of televisions, and you should be able to find one on the back of your TV.

-If in doubt, grab the TV manual and it will tell you where the optical output is – that is if there is one!
+If in doubt, grab the TV manual, which will tell you where the optical output is – or if there is one.

 Many soundbars also come with optical audio inputs.

-So if you need to connect a soundbar to your TV without using HDMI, then the next best solution is to use an optical connection.
+So, if you can’t use HDMI for connecting your soundbar, the next best solution is to use an optical connection.

 Hook up an optical digital audio interconnect cable from the TV optical audio out connection to the soundbar’s optical input.

 The AmazonBasics range is sufficient, or there are plenty of good, well-made cables like the KabelDirekt Optical Digital Audio Cable that don’t cost the earth.

-Just make sure that you buy the right length cable for the job!
+Just make sure you buy the correct length of cable for the job!

-Go to the TV audio setup menu and make sure the TV sound output is set to external speakers/optical out.
+Go to the TV audio setup menu and ensure the TV sound output is set to external speakers/optical out.

-You may just have an option to turn the TV speakers off.
+If that’s not available, you may just have the option to turn the TV speakers off.
 If so, select this option to disable the onboard speakers.

-In some TVs, the optical output is permanently enabled.
-You just need to connect it up and it will work.
+In some TVs, the optical output is permanently enabled, you just need to wire it up, and it will work.

-If there is no audio menu option at all, just turn the TV volume down to zero using the remote control.
+If there is no audio menu option at all, simply turn the TV volume down to zero using the remote control.

 Why?
-Because you don’t want the sound coming from the TV and soundbar at the same time.
-This will just make the sound less clear.
+Because you don’t want the sound coming from the TV and soundbar at the same time, which will make the sound less clear.